Start Digital vs Go Digital: What SSAs Need to Know Under NCSS TSS (Legacy Terms Explained)

 What Is Start Digital?

-Start Digital is the entry-level pathway under Tech-and-GO!.
 It focuses on helping SSAs begin digital adoption using pre-approved, off-the-shelf solutions that are ready to deploy with minimal customisation.

 SSAs with no digital systems in place